Admissions

 15

-Students may count eight A Level points (the equivalent of two courses) towards the politics major and four A Level points (the equivalent of one course) towards the minor.
+Students may count eight A Level credits (the equivalent of two courses) towards the Politics major and four A Level credits (the equivalent of one course) towards the minor.
 None of these credits can substitute for any specific departmental course or requirement (such as one of the core requirements); they simply count as generic POL-UA credit.

 16